Free tool

 A world clock answers what time it is somewhere else.
 A meeting time zone planner answers a more useful question: when can everyone reasonably attend?
 That matters for remote sales calls, interviews, client meetings, classes, and distributed teams.

 Daylight saving time makes fixed offset math unreliable.
 London is not always UTC, New York and Europe switch clocks on different weekends, and some regions do not switch at all.
-Learn the foundations in our time zone scheduling guide, then use this planner to choose a practical slot.

-Tips for fair global meetings
+How to run fair global meetings

 - Use city or IANA time zones instead of abbreviations like CST, which can mean different regions.